 The antibacterial activity of both aqueous and ethanolic extracts of Momordica charantia (bitter gourd) is presented in Table 3.
 At the highest concentration (100%), the ethanolic extract showed a broader spectrum of antibacterial activity compared to the aqueous extract.
 Klebsiella pneumoniae demonstrated the highest susceptibility, with a zone of inhibition measuring 16.00 mm at 100% ethanolic extract concentration, followed by Staphylococcus aureus (12.00 mm), Escherichia coli (10.00 mm), and Pseudomonas aeruginosa (6.00 mm).
 The aqueous extract also showed activity, albeit lower, with Klebsiella pneumoniae (14.00 mm) and Pseudomonas aeruginosa (10.00 mm) displaying moderate inhibition at 100% concentration.
 No zones of inhibition were observed at the lowest concentration (12.5%) for either extract, across all isolates.
 Comparatively, ciprofloxacin (5 µg/disc), used as the positive control, produced significantly larger zones of inhibition across all test organisms, ranging from 14 mm to 22 mm.

-Table 3: Antibacterial activity of aqueous and ethanolic extracts of Plant leaves extract
+Table 3: Antibacterial activity of aqueous and ethanolic extracts of plant leaf extract